nothirst/TICoreDataSync/README.markdown

 There is currently no automated functionality to remove the entire sync data directory from a remote service, nor is it yet possible to remove a client's files from synchronizing an entire application.
 These tasks will be added soon.

 ##Recent Changes <a name="recentchanges"></a>
+* **2013-01-23**

+    The TICDSSynchronizedManagedObjectContext class no longer exists and has been replaced by a category on NSManagedObjectContext.

 * **2012-Oct-29**

     The framework has undergone some significant changes since April including: